kspo/super_cupertino_navigation_bar/README.md

   ),
 );
 ```
+in these case, you should be aware of you will use custom scroll view and sliver widgets.

 ## Contribute and Provide Feedback
-If you wish to contribute to this project, take a look at our GitHub repository and report any issues or bugs.
-You can help us further improve the project!
+If you wish to contribute to this project, take a look at my GitHub repository and report any issues or bugs.
+You can help me further improve the project!

 ## License
 This package is licensed under the MIT License.
 For detailed information, check the LICENSE file.